versus-25/project/README.md

 We make and support dashes in DataLens, tools in Tracker, chatterbox etc.
 I need to work UI developer in english-based company.

-My hobbys is pawerlifting, bodybuilding and videogames.
+My hobbies a powerlifting, bodybuilding and videogames.

 ## Hardskills
 + JavaScript